CoulterRolph/Capstone_Opencv/jetson/docs/analysis_pipeline.md

 The Review page uses session JSON to show bounce count, ball-detection rate, table status, and the referenced heatmap.
 Annotated-video playback remains future-facing.

+When both models use v2, the model tag is `v2`.
+If separate selectors are added later, a mixed selection uses a tag such as `table-v1_ball-v2`.

 ---